 Expats praise the quality of public transportation in The Hague and are happy with the job security of working in governmental and institutional institutions.

 Rotterdam also scored lower than The Hague in the eyes of expats.
 However, expats appreciated living in Rotterdam more than in Amsterdam because Rotterdam still scored above average (32nd out of 82 cities).
-Rotterdam can be a lovely city to live in if you find the right neighborhood for you.
+Rotterdam can be a lovely city to live in if you find the right neighborhood.

 Both The Hague, Amsterdam, and Rotterdam score poorly on the quality of the climate in The Netherlands.
 No surprise here because we realize that the weather in The Netherlands is not always pleasant.